Daniel Pearce (singer): Shuffler

 In 2011, Pearce co-founded the funk, rock and soul band Shuffler alongside three members of British jazz funk music band Jamiroquai, bassist Paul Turner, guitarist and songwriter Rob Harris and drummer Derrick McKenzie.
 Pearce is the lead vocalist of the band, who play both original material and covers and completed a debut self-titled album Shuffler in 2013.
 The album has yet to be officially released.

 Personal life

 Pearce was born in Kent, England to an English mother and Nigerian father.
 He was married in 2004 to fellow singer Charlotte Hodson and they had two sons.
 After 12 years of marriage, they divorced in 2016.
 Pearce was adopted as a baby.
-His late biological mother, Maryanne Morgan, was a songwriter who penned songs for bands such as Sugababes.
+His late biological mother, Maryanne Morgan, was a songwriter who penned songs for groups such as Sugababes.